There aren’t many motoring topics that inspire quite as many questions, misconceptions and heated debates as fuel.

 Q. Can I really save money by monitoring fuel prices in Perth?

-A. Perth has a weekly petrol price cycle which results in prices, on average, being at their highest on a Wednesday and then decreasing to a low the following Tuesday.
-In 2018, Perth motorists who filled up at the lowest-priced fuel retailers throughout the year could have saved an average of $211 across the year, according to a recent report from the ACCC.
+A. Perth has a petrol price cycle which sees prices rise and fall across a specified period of time.
+Previously this cycle was weekly but it is now fortnightly.
+In 2018, Perth motorists who filled up at the lowest-priced fuel retailers throughout the year could have saved an average of $211 across the year, according to a report from the ACCC.
 To find the cheapest fuel in your area, visit fuelwatch.wa.gov.au.
 You can also sign up to receive email notifications from FuelWatch showing the cheapest locations in your nominated areas.
 The ACCC report also found that independent fuel retail chains offered lower petrol prices than the major petrol retailers.

 Members save on fuel